-I find these growing in the fall when chickens and hens are fruiting, since they seem to like areas with white oak like chanterelles, and plenty of other mushrooms.
-Sometimes dozens, sometimes one or two, but they are easy to instantly identify with their whitish-cream cap and dark purple to light purple gills and of course, their very fibrous stem.
+I find these growing in the late summer and fall when chicken of the woods and hen of the woods are fruiting, since they seem to like areas with white and red oaks like chanterelles, and plenty of other mushrooms where I live.
+Sometimes dozens, sometimes one or two, but they are easy to identify with their whitish-cream cap and dark purple to light purple gills and of course, their very fibrous stem.

 They are great candidates for slicing thinly and drying.
 They can also be pickled, cooked or sauteed and frozen.

 Here’s some great ways to use these, like I mentioned, I enjoy them occasionally in a blend of mushrooms.
 The wild mushrooms with garlic and parsley, and with breadcrumbs and chili would be a great place to start.